Gagging on Pacifier: 7 Possible Explanations Why It Happens

 • Round: The whole thing is cylindrical from the base to the tip.

-• Flat: The nipple is flat and sits between the roof of the mouth and the tongue.
+• Flat/Orthodontic: The nipple is flat and sits between the roof of the mouth and the tongue.
+It’s designed to mimic the natural shape of a mother’s nipple.

 • Slanted: The tip of the nipple is bulbous with a slanted tongue side.

-If the shape of your baby’s pacifier is bothering them, they may try to push the pacifier out of their mouth.
-Doing so can trigger their gag reflex and cause them to gag on the pacifier.
+If the shape of your baby’s pacifier is bothering them, they may try to push the pacifier out of their mouth, which might trigger their gag reflex.

 6. Doesn’t Want Pacifier